dotnet/dotNext/docs/features/cluster/index.md

 1. [Replication](https://en.wikipedia.org/wiki/Replication_(computing))
 1. [Consensus](https://en.wikipedia.org/wiki/Consensus_(computer_science))
 1. Cluster configuration management
+2. Multiplexing protocol for efficient network communication between nodes in the trusted LAN

 The programming model at higher level of abstraction is represented by the following interfaces:
 * [IPeer](xref:DotNext.Net.IPeer) represents the peer in the network